ronnieholm/FSDataAccessSamples/AdoNetRepositories/ReadMe.md

-﻿This sample shows a couple of repositories implemented using low-level ADO.NET classes that share an SqlConnection/SqlTransaction and thus provides a crude implementation of the Unit of Work pattern.
+﻿This sample shows three repositories implemented using low-level ADO.NET.
+The repositories share an SqlConnection/SqlTransaction and thus provides a crude implementation of an implicit Unit of Work pattern.

 Before running the sample, create the following LocalDb: